Jan 30, 2023

 On average, adult cats sleep 15 hours per day, and kittens sleep 20 hours a day.
 Born as natural hunters, cats sleep most of the daytime and save energy for hunting during the night.
 So that’s why you may notice your cat sleeping during the day.
 This sleep is also referred to as a “catnap.”

 But don’t ever think that they won’t notice when you walk by or open snacks.
-While sleeping, cats are always alert to their surroundings, and they can simultaneously be awake and asleep.
+While sleeping, cats are always to their surroundings, and they can simultaneously be awake and asleep.
 Even domestic cats display such behaviors.
 So they are most active at midnight and dawn.
 They may walk on your face or jump between tables, and this may cause a lack of sleep for owners.

 Yes, cats can dream like us!
 Just how we dream about people we have met or like, cats do the same.
 The only difference is the experience and feelings.
 For example, your cat is very likely dreaming itself lying down on top of the “food carpet.”
 During rapid eye movement (REM) sleep, the closed eyes move quickly and randomly.
 Meanwhile, the dreams cats have tend to be detailed, long, and sometimes imaginative.
 During non-REM sleep, dreams are short and simply replay the day’s activities, like playing with toys or balls.